viroulep/viroulep.github.io/about.md

 # About me

 ![photo](/resources/about_picture.png){:.prof-picture}
-My name is Philippe Virouleau, I graduated from [Ensimag](http://ensimag.grenoble-inp.fr/){:target="blank_"} in 2012, and I'm currently a PhD student at Inria, under the supervision of Thierry Gautier, François Broquedis, Fabrice Rastello, and Raymond Namyst.
+My name is Philippe Virouleau, I graduated from [Ensimag](http://ensimag.grenoble-inp.fr/){:target="blank_"} in 2012, and I'm currently a PhD student at Inria, under the supervision of François Broquedis, Thierry Gautier, et Fabrice Rastello.

 I'm kindly hosted by the Inria team CORSE (Compiler Optimization and Runtime SystEms) in Grenoble.